Victoria-Rhine/The-Cat-Project/Project Ideas.md

 ## **Team Project Ideas**

 - **Finance Tracker**
-*An app that and allows users to track their finances and receipts*.
+*An app that allows users to track their finances and receipts*.
 Features include receipt scanning, manual input capabilities for the user, graphical tracking of finances, spending reports, bill tracking, system to organize information for tax filing.